mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 When you fully instrument your app using the mParticle SDK, you are sending data from your apps to the mParticle platform.  mParticle also has the ability to enrich that data stream with other data sources.
 For example, in addition to sending your app data you may want to send in data that is not collected in the app and have the mParticle platform match the data based upon a user identifier, and then leverage the capabilities of Audience Builder to create audiences based upon this superset of data.
 Examples of data sent server side might include CRM data, purchase / revenue data from other non-mobile channels, and so on.
 Making sure all data is captured is important for audience creation as that is the first step.

 <aside class="notice">
-  If you need to send data via our Events API, please [contact our customer support team.](mailto:support@mparticle.com)
+  If you need to send data via our Events API, please <a href="mailto:support@mparticle.com"> contact our customer support team.</a>
 </aside>

 ### Define Use Case